dxc-technology/Swanc/README.md

 ## License

-Project Hanlon is distributed under the Apache 2.0 license.
+Project Swanc is distributed under the Apache 2.0 license.
 See [the LICENSE file][license] for full details.